saezlab/CARNIVAL/README.md

 The aggregation of the results from multiple solutions (as well as from a single solution) are exported as into the file "weightedModel_(i).txt" and "nodeAttributes_(i).txt" for network structure and nodes' attributes, respectively.
 The exported DOT figure combines the results from multiple (and single) solutions can be open with e.g. [GraphViz](https://graphviz.gitlab.io/download) (an executable package on Mac OS is also available [here](https://download.cnet.com/Graphviz/3000-2054_4-50791.html)) and the results are also stored as an RData file for further analyses together with a log file.

-Additonal details on CARNIVAL results and troubleshooting sections can be found on the Wiki page (coming soon).
+Additonal details on CARNIVAL results and troubleshooting sections can be found on the [Wiki page](https://github.com/saezlab/CARNIVAL/wiki).

 ## Authors